vijender-singh/R-Basics-Class-lectures/Basics_of_R_objects.md

    Latte Expresso  Ice Tea
     2.50     3.10     3.25
 ```
-Coercio:  Changing the type of element in a vector. character <- numeric <->integer -> character
+Coercion:  Changing the type of element in a vector.

 ```R
 > height <- c(175, 181,164,159)